 Rowing machines provide a whole-body workout that can help improve cardiovascular health, and cardiovascular and muscle endurance, while also strengthening your upper and lower body.

-Thirty minutes is enough for most people to reap the general health benefits of rowing.
-If you row for 30 minutes, five days a week, you’ll hit 150 minutes of weekly exercise as recommended by the Department of Health and Human Services’ Physical Activity Guidelines for Americans.
+With a higher intensity, 20 minutes of rowing may be enough, but 30 minutes is better for reaping the general health benefits of rowing.
+If you row for 30 minutes, five days a week, you’ll hit 150 minutes of weekly exercise as recommended by the Department of Health and Human Services’ Physical Activity Guidelines for Americans9.

 Further reading